rafa8959/prueba-tecnica-rafa/README.md

 The API contract is defined in [`openapi.yaml`](./src/main/resources/static/openapi.yaml).

 - The API is designed first and code is generated/implemented against this contract.
-- You can explore the endpoints using Swagger UI once the application is running:

 ## 📖 API Documentation